kvijaykrish/CarND-Path/README.md

 A state machine is implemented to decide lane shift as given below:

-KEEP LANE:If any object in present lane prepare to change lane: if car is in right most lane: prepare for change left lane if car is in middle lane: Check if objects (cars) are present in the adjacent lanes.
-Choose the best lane without any cars in adjacent lanes if car is in left most lane: prepare for change rightt lane
+KEEP LANE: If any object in present lane prepare to change lane

+   if car is in right most lane: prepare for change left lane

+   if car is in middle lane: Check if objects (cars) are present in the adjacent lanes.
+Choose the best lane without any cars in adjacent lanes

+   if car is in left most lane: prepare for change rightt lane

 PREP_LEFT/RIHGT:

-   Keep a timer to avoid continuous swith between states. if no car (object) in adjacent lane, then set the lane change and go to new lane if objects are in adjacent lanes go back to KEEP_LANE state and reduce speed.
+   Keep a timer to avoid continuous swith between states.

+   if no car (object) in adjacent lane, then set the lane change and go to new lane

+   if objects are in adjacent lanes go back to KEEP_LANE state and reduce speed.

 CHANGE_LANE:

-   Enter the new lane and gradually ramp up speed to speed limit Move to KEEP_LANE state.
+   Enter the new lane and gradually ramp up speed to speed limit

+   Move to KEEP_LANE state.

 ## 3. Accelerate/Slow Down